 Child sexual exploitation: problems and solutions from the perspectives of young people and professionals.
 CASCADE research briefing No 3 (March 2015)

 This briefing paper aims to help understand more about what child sexual exploitation (CSE) is and what can and should be done about it – from the perspectives of young people, and professionals who have a key role to play in identifying and responding to CSE.

 Real voices: Coffey report on child sexual exploitation in Greater Manchester

 The inquiry into child sexual exploitation has as a report, which prioritises the voices of children and young people.
 The inquiry examined changes made in safeguarding children from sexual exploitation since the Rochdale grooming case, and explores what more needs to be done.
 Access report

 If only someone had listened – Office of the Childrens Commissioner Inquiry into child sexual exploitation in gangs and groups

 In December 2013 the Office of the Children’s Commissioner published its final report of its two-year Inquiry into child sexual exploitation in gangs and groups.
 The Inquiry demonstrated the scale of sexual exploitation and violence that children and young people are suffering from perpetrators operating in both gangs and groups’.
 The report sets out a Framework for action – See Me, Hear me – based on the evidence received by the Inquiry.
-Access the report by selecting this PDF.

 Key information sources for you to consider: